RunningBrooke Celebrates our 2018-2019

 Move2Learn Grant Partners

-RunningBrooke is pleased to announce a second round of grants awarded to Alexandria partners in 2018.
-In August, grants totaling $76,550 were awarded to partners within Alexandria City Public Schools (ACPS), as well as nonprofit partners working with kids before, during, and after school.
-This round of grants is in addition to the $108,749 already invested into the Alexandria community through RunningBrooke’s Spring 2018 Move2Learn Grant Awards. $5,000 was also awarded to teachers in the newly initiated Mini-Grant Program.
+In August 2018, RunningBrooke awarded grants totaling $72,950 for the 2018-2019 academic year to partners within Alexandria City Public Schools (ACPS), as well as nonprofit partners working with kids before, during, and after school.
+This round of grants is in addition to the $108,749 already invested into the Alexandria community through RunningBrooke’s spring 2018 Move2Learn grant awards. $11,018 was also awarded to teachers in the newly initiated Mini-Grant Program during the 2018-2019 academic year.

-Historically, RunningBrooke has awarded grants once per year, with the funds distributed in late January.
-Moving forward, grants will be awarded at the start of the academic year.
+Historically, RunningBrooke awarded grants once per year, with the funds distributed in late January.
+In 2019, grants will be awarded at the start of the academic year.
 This change in timing was made to align with the school year and allows for maximum impact of RunningBrooke’s Move2Learn program, which aims to increase activity levels of students specifically during the school day.

 RunningBrooke’s 2018–2019 partners